nandoflorestan/nine/README.rst

 The author(s) of *nine* donate this module to the public domain.

-To understand most of the intricacies involved in porting your code from Python 2 to Python 3, I recommend reading this: http://lucumr.pocoo.org/2013/5/21/porting-to-python-3-redux/
+To understand most of the intricacies involved in achieving 2&3 compatibility in a single codebase, I recommend reading this: http://lucumr.pocoo.org/2013/5/21/porting-to-python-3-redux/

 Using nine